PeachyDB-Inc/PeachyDB/Deployment/Tools-RepairCluster.md

 3. validate that the instance in 1. and 2. are not the same (compare ipaddrs)

 Do you want to proceed (y/n)? y
-Really?
-Please type the word \"proceed\" to continue: proceed Delete AWS Instances Arguments: <stack-name> <aws-instance-id>+ AWS Instance Ids can be obtained by describing the cluster with peachydb_cluster_tool
+ Delete AWS Instances Arguments: <stack-name> <aws-instance-id>+ AWS Instance Ids can be obtained by describing the cluster with peachydb_cluster_tool

-Enter Arguments: myteststack i-0b5089d37bd750dd3
+Enter Arguments: myteststack i-0b5089d37bd750dd3 Really want to go ahead?
+Please type the word \"proceed\" to continue: proceed
 ```

 3. If you find that the cluster configuration change that you submitted completed, and you can confirm with peachydb_status_tool -status that all expected instances are live and you can also confirm from describing the stack with peachydb_cluster_tool that it does not contain any extraneous instances that the peachydb_status_tool is not aware of and you still can not submit additional cluster configuration changes.
 This means that the AWS Cloudformation template has a stale state which is preventing additional cluster configuration changes from being submitted and which needs to be reset by selecting option 2 of he repair tool as below.